 Nevertheless, this evolution, from given name to assumed name, appears to take many years.
 I surmise that second-person references continued to be the norm for some time and that emphasis gradually shifted from the unflattering to the flattering.
 It is as though one says, to himself, “Fat doesn’t do me justice; I prefer to be known as the person who is blessed with success.
 Moreover, the evolution of identification with location, occupation, or virtue into surname is equally uncertain.
 At which point did names become fixed?
 It is quite probable, by these descriptions, that the same person may have been variously called “fat”, “loud”, and “herald”.

-First-person references in LinC are often marked with e-mi, which may act as either an enclitic (e.g. ka-ru-xe*e-mi) or an independent word; the former appears to have yielded to the latter, since there is no apparent survival of e-mi as an enclitic.
+Typically found as epitaphs in LinC, first-person references are often marked with e-mi, which may act either as enclitics (e.g. ka-ru-xe*e-mi) or as independent words.
+While, in LinB, “fat” may or may not be regarded as a virtue, certainly, in LinC, “fat” is well regarded as a virtue when associated with wealth; cf. o-lo-pi-o*e-mi > “very rich, I am”.
+Through reanalysis, such words appear to have survived as infinitives.
+Cf. ὀνίνημι (oninemi) “to be profitable”, which, if written as LinC *o-ni-e-mi or *o-ni-ne-mi, may have originally meant “profitable, I am”.
 In at least one rare instance, however, e-mi acts as a proclitic, which appears to mean ἡμι (hemi-) “half”.
 See the Index of Greek Names (IGN) for links to names in Lexicon C.

 There is much more to be discussed about the evolution of Japanese and Greek names, so watch for updates to this post.